PiotrG1996/AMR/README.md

 ### Publish goals

-A publisher is a node that sends messages to a topic.
-It can be used to communicate with or control other nodes.
+A publisher is a node that sends messages to the topic.
+It can be used for communication purposes or in nodes controlling.

 ```sh
 $ roslaunch goal_publisher goal_publisher.launch config_file:=<project_path>/final_project_practice/practice_goals.yaml